Netflix/metaflow-ui/docs/plugin-system.md

 </html>
 ```

-This plugin is registered to be rendered in run header section (path /FLOW_ID/RUN_NUMBER in application).
-It subscribes to custom event "customEvent" and is prepared to send other custom event "customEvent" on button click.
+This plugin is registered to be rendered in the run header section (path /FLOW_ID/RUN_NUMBER in application).
+It subscribes to a custom event "customEvent" and is prepared to send another custom event "customEvent" on button click.

 ## Plugin slots

-There is three implemented plugin slots. run-header, task-details and headless.
-Wanted slot must be given as parameter to plugin API register message
+There are three implemented plugin slots. `run-header`, `task-details`, and `headless`.
+The desired slot must be given as a parameter to a plugin API register message.

 ### run-header

-run-header plugin will be rendered below run details to collapsable element.
+The `run-header` plugin will be rendered below run details in a collapsable element.

 ### run-tab

-run-tab plugin will be rendered as a new tab in runs view.
-Next to DAG, Timeline and Task tabs.
-Better for plugins that needs more screen space.
+The `run-tab` plugin will be rendered as a new tab in the run's view, next to the DAG, Timeline, and Task tabs.
+This slot is better for plugins that need more screen space.

 ## task-details

-task-details plugin will be rendered below task details to collapsable element.
+The `task-details` plugin will be rendered below task details in a collapsable element.

 ## headless

-headless plugin will not have any visible content but it can be used to send and receive events.
+The `headless` plugin will not have any visible content, but it can be used to send and receive events.

 ## Plugin configurations

-Plugin can be given custom parameters server side.
-These parameters will be passed to plugin with onReady callback call.
+Plugins can be given custom parameters from the server-side.
+These parameters will be passed to the plugin with the `onReady` callback call.

 ### Iframe sandbox

 ![Metaflow UI Plugin system sandbox](images/metaflow-ui-plugins-sandbox.png)

-Since plugins are running within iframe, they must comply to browser safety features.
-By default we only give plugin "allow-scripts" right.
-If your plugin required more, you need to define it server side with parameters.sandbox property.
+Since plugins are running within an iframe, they must comply with browser safety features.
+By default, we only give plugins "allow-scripts" rights.
+If your plugin requires more, you need to define them server-side with the `parameters.sandbox` property.

-For example, we could allow plugin to take main application to other url by giving it "allow-top-navigation" flag.
+For example, we could allow plugins to take the main application to other URLs by giving them the "allow-top-navigation" flag.

 ```JSON
 {